HARVEST: Contemporary Craft Fair Programme

 10am - 1pm, Thursday 16 October 2025

-Weave your own willow square platter with basketmaker Anna Liebmann, suitable for holding a pot or using as a tray.
+Particpants of this workshop could weave their own willow square platter with basketmaker Anna Liebmann, suitable for holding a pot or using as a tray.
 Anna grows eight types of willow, of different colours, hues and elasticity, to create her intricate baskets and forms.

 Price: £65